 Edinburgh & District Shetland Association

 The Edinburgh and District Shetland Association was established in 1928 to cater for the social needs of an extensive Shetland connected community in and around Edinburgh and Leith.
-In many ways it superseded the Leith Thule Club which thrived in the Victorian era but disbanded during WW1 (see our Archives).
+In many ways it superseded the Leith Thule Club, which thrived in the Victorian era but disbanded during WW1 (see our Archives).

 Update:

-Note: the 2024 AGM is on Tuesday April 16 at 7:30 pm in the Committee Room, 1st floor, Stockbridge Life Care Centre, 2 Cheyne Street, EH4 1JB.
+Council meetings are now usually held in the Committee Room, 1st floor, Stockbridge Life Care Centre, 2 Cheyne Street, EH4 1JB.

-EDSA re-initiated the monthly pub lunches in the Conan Doyle (first Fridays of a month) after lockdowns ceased - if you aren't on Malcolm Linklater's email list for those, contact him.
+EDSA re-initiated the monthly pub lunches in the Conan Doyle (first Fridays of a month) after lockdowns ceased - if you aren't on Malcolm Linklater's email list for those, contact him (at melinklater@blueyonder.co.uk).
 The Conan Doyle pub lunch is usually the first Friday of the month at 12 noon.
 The "Sheeksin" (Wednesday Afternoon Club - WAC) meet-ups will also restart in September but the venue has changed.
 Vaila Irvine has offered use of the Residents' Lounge in Homecairn House (where she now resides) at 2 Goldenacre Terrace (Buses to Inverleith Row – nos.
 8, 9, 23 and 27).
 The first meeting will be at 2 to 4pm on Wednesday 6 September, then again on Wednesday 4 October.

-Facebook: We have started a Facebook page at https://www.facebook.com/edinburghshetlanders/ and events and other news and photographs will appear there (probably before it appears here, or it may only be there).
+Facebook: We have a Facebook page at https://www.facebook.com/edinburghshetlanders/ and events and other news and photographs will appear there (probably before it appears here, or it may only be there).
 You should be able to access it even if you have not joined Facebook, and Facebook members should be able to post and comment as visitors.
 An archive of images will be built up.

 Archive: we have added an archive page for copies of old photos and documents.
 If you have anything that might be of interest, please get in touch.